gwu-libraries/sfm-ui/docs/portability.rst

 Collections and collection sets are portable.
 That means they can be moved to another SFM instance or to another environment, such as a repository.
 This can also be used to backup an SFM instance.

-A collection includes all of the social media items and web resources (stored in WARCs) and the database records for the collection sets, collections, users, groups, credentials, seeds, harvests, and WARCs, as well as the history of collection sets, collections, credentials, and seeds.
+A collection includes all of the social media items (stored in WARCs) and the database records for the collection sets, collections, users, groups, credentials, seeds, harvests, and WARCs, as well as the history of collection sets, collections, credentials, and seeds.
 The database records are stored in JSON format in the ``records`` subdirectory of the collection.
 Each collection